adamency/numen/README.md

 your architecture.

 The standard mode requires the [dotool](https://sr.ht/~geb/dotool) command, which can be installed with `sudo ./install-dotool.sh`.
-This also adds a udev rule so you can run it without root permissions.

 Finally, `numen` itself can be installed with `sudo ./install-numen.sh`.

+## Permission

+The standard mode requires permission to /dev/uinput to create the virtual input device.
+This permission is granted to users in group input, which your user is likely in already.

+If numen does complain about permission, you could give your user permission by running:<br>
+	`sudo ./install-user-udev-rule.sh`

 ## Getting Started